2019 Juried Competition Judges

 Classification IX - Personal Attire

 Susan Kennedy-Zeller, PhD

-Curator of Native American Art, Brooklyn Museum (1998-2016).
-She has curated many exhibits including, Tipi of the Great Plains, with the accompanying catalogue.
-Prior to becoming a curator, she had a career in retail management.
+Former Curator of Native American art, Brooklyn Museum, 1998-2016.
+She has curated many exhibits including, Tipi of the Great Plains, and co-wrote the accompanying catalogue.
+She taught at Columbia University, Long Island University and the New School for Social Research.

 Doreen Duncan (Mandan/Hidatsa/Arikara)